TECHNICAL I ALTERNATIVE ENERGY

 Now that you have the total solar power you need, it is time to calculate the number of solar panels you need, which depends on the wattage of the solar panels you want to use.

-For example, if you have 300W solar panels, divide the total solar power by each solar panel's wattage and get the number of solar panels you need.
+For example, if you have 300W solar panels, divide the total solar power by each solar panel's wattage to get the number of solar panels you need.

 1 435 ÷ 300 = 4.78 (5 solar panels)

-Solar panels have a current rating called Isc (short circuit current) - which is current you get when you directly connect the negative and positive wires of a solar panel.
+Solar panels have a current rating called Isc (short circuit current), which is the current you get when you directly connect the negative and positive wires of a solar panel.

 Inverter Sizing

-Inverter is a component of a solar system that converts DC from solar panels and batteries to AC.
-Most inverter have a high efficiency of about 90 to 95%.
-When sizing an inverter put efficiency into account.
+An inverter is a component of a solar system that converts DC from solar panels and batteries to AC.
+Most inverters have a high efficiency of about 90 to 95%.
+When sizing an inverter, take efficiency into account.

-When sizing an inverter, take the total load wattage, and add the percentage energy lost by an inverter when converting DC to AC based on efficiency and get the inverter size.
+When sizing an inverter, take the total load wattage and add the percentage of energy lost by the inverter when converting DC to AC based on efficiency to get the inverter size.

 total watt-hours

-In inverters, we have surge power rating, which is the maximum power that the inverter can supply usually for only a short time during switching On, and continuous power rating, which is the power an inverter has to supply on a steady basis.
+In inverters, we have a surge power rating, which is the maximum power that the inverter can supply, usually for only a short time during switching on, and a continuous power rating, which is the power an inverter has to supply on a steady basis.

-When selecting an inverter, take the inverter with the continuous power rating that matches with the one you have calculated.
-If you have loads that take too much power during switching on, you need to make sure that the inverter's surge power rating can carter for that.
+When selecting an inverter, choose one with a continuous power rating that matches the one you have calculated.
+If you have loads that take too much power during switching on, you need to make sure that the inverter's surge power rating can cater for that.

-If you don't find the inverter that match with the one you have calculated.
-Take an inverter which is just above the one you have calculated.
+If you don't find an inverter that matches the one you have calculated, take an inverter which is just above the one you have calculated.

-When connecting a battery bank to an inverter, make sure that the batteries are connected such that their voltage match with the inverter's battery voltage.
+When connecting a battery bank to an inverter, make sure that the batteries are connected such that their voltage matches with the inverter's battery voltage.

-An inverter has a minimum and maximum solar panels voltage, make sure that the solar panels are wired in a way such that their voltage is not below its rated minimum input voltage or above its maximum input voltage.
+An inverter has a minimum and maximum solar panel voltage; make sure that the solar panels are wired in a way such that their voltage is not below its rated minimum input voltage or above its maximum input voltage.